johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Ruth: Um, yes, I think, at those days, yes, that might be that they didn't want a married woman working for them.

 (18:28 - 20:41)
-Alexis: I guess, could you kind of, like, could you kind of explain, like, what the cultural, like, I guess, the common understanding of why that was?
+Alexis: I guess, could you kind of, like, could you kind of explain, like, what the cultural, like, like, I guess, the common understanding of why that was?
 Was there an understanding, or was it just that it wasn't done?

 Ruth: It may have been some of the old school stuff where the woman belongs at home.
 I can't really answer for him.
 Yeah, and it more of like, I guess, a cultural, like, I don't know, like, why, I guess, I'm trying to guess, why maybe people thought that way, but, um, did you ever, after you got married, did you ever want to work again?